Sexual Harassment (The Office): Plot

-Michael Scott's (Steve Carell) "best friend forever" Todd Packer (David Koechner) offends the staff with crude gossip about an upper management scandal.
-Toby Flenderson (Paul Lieberstein) informs Michael that he will conduct a review of the company's sexual harassment policies because the CFO resigned after allegations made by his secretary.
+Michael Scott's "best friend forever" Todd Packer offends the staff with crude gossip about an upper management scandal.
+Toby Flenderson informs Michael that he will conduct a review of the company's sexual harassment policies because the CFO resigned after allegations made by his secretary.
 Michael's indignation that this will put a damper on his easygoing office environment rises to outrage when he learns that the corporate headquarters is sending down a lawyer to talk to him.
-Michael and the warehouse staff mock the sexual harassment video, but the crude remarks come to a screeching halt when Jan Levinson (Melora Hardin) and the lawyer arrive from Corporate.
+Michael and the warehouse staff mock the sexual harassment video, but the crude remarks come to a halt when Jan Levinson and the lawyer arrive from corporate.

-While Michael angrily announces that he can no longer be friends with his staff and that he will never tell another joke again, Jim Halpert (John Krasinski) goads Michael into breaking his vow immediately, to the approval of Packer.
+While Michael angrily announces that he can no longer be friends with his staff and will never tell another joke again, Jim Halpert goads Michael into breaking his vow immediately, to the approval of Packer.
 Michael's attitude suddenly changes when he realizes that he is not in trouble, and that the lawyer's job is to protect him.
-After Packer tells a crude joke at the expense of Phyllis, Michael defends her, telling the entire office that he finds Phyllis attractive and that the only thing he worries about when he is near her "is getting a boner".
+After Packer tells a crude joke at the expense of Phyllis, Michael defends her, telling the entire office that he finds Phyllis attractive.

-Meanwhile, Pam Beesly (Jenna Fischer) waits with anticipation for her mother (Shannon Cochran) to arrive from out of town.
+Meanwhile, Pam Beesly waits with anticipation for her mother to arrive from out of town.
 Pam's mother arrives and asks in whispers (shushed by an embarrassed Pam), "Which one is Jim?"
-Michael stops Packer when he tries to share another inappropriate joke and concludes with his misguided thoughts on sexual harassment.